 23 of 34

-"The Green River Killer," Gary Ridgway, committed at least 71 murders in Washington state in the 1980s and '90s.
-Like many serial killers, Ridgway targeted sex workers, hitchhikers, and runaways, all of which he would strangle and then dump in the woods or the Green River.
+"The Green River Killer," Gary Ridgway, committed up to 71 murders in and around Washington State in the 1980s and 1990s.
+Like many serial killers, Ridgway targeted sex workers, hitchhikers, and runaways, many of whom he would strangle and then dump near the Green River.
 Police finally caught Ridgway in 2001 (years after Ted Bundy had helped authorities profile the suspect), at which point he was sentenced to life in prison.Wikimedia Commons

 24 of 34

 Alexander Pichushkin was dubbed "The Chessboard Killer" for his love of the game, but his real hobby was something far more sinister: murdering people.
 By the time he was caught in 2006, Pichushkin had already killed at least 48 people in his native Russia, but he'd planned on killing more.
 His goal, he confessed, was to get 64 kills: one for each square on a chessboard.
 He was eventually sentenced to life in prison.Sergey Shakhidzanyan/Laski Diffusion/Getty Images

 Macedonian serial killer Vlado Taneski evaded police for years by using his day job as a journalist to stay in the loop on homicide investigations.
 Neither his coworkers nor his wife of 31 years ever could have imagined that he was living a double life, torturing and murdering at least three women who worked as house cleaners between 2005 and 2008.
 His secret life was revealed when police connected his DNA to semen at the scene of one of his crimes.
 With everything lost, Taneski killed himself in his prison cell.YouTube